 HUIA TRAPPING GROUP

-Huia Trapping Group is a collaborative effort to protect the native wildlife of the area by trapping and removing predators such as rats, mustelids and possible to create a predator free environment.
+Huia Trapping Group is a collaborative effort to protect the native wildlife of the area by trapping and removing predators such as rodents, mustelids and possums to create a predator free environment.

-The Huia Trapping Group was established in 2018 by long time trappers Sam McClatchie, Brendan Boughen, and Dave Minty, who are the administrators of the group.
-Our goal was to bring together neighbours who were already involved in predator control, and those who would like to be involved, in a mutually supportive group.
-More experienced trappers provide advice and help to solve problems.
+The Huia Trapping Group was established in 2018 by long time trappers Sam McClatchie, Brendan Boughen, and Dave Minty.
+Our goal was to bring together neighbors who were already involved in predator control, and those who would like to be involved, in a mutually supportive group.
+More experienced trappers provide advice, help to solve problems, monitor and assist with Trap NZ logging.
+As of January 2025 experienced trapper and volunteer fire fighter Glen McConville has been welcomed into the administration team to help with community engagement and public land work.

-With support of Auckland Council and Te Kawerau ā Maki we also carry out pest and predator control in public spaces.
-Our public land projects are ever expanding with the goal to meet Cornwallis projects from Kaitarakihi and continue through Huia onto Little Huia.
+With support of Auckland Council and Te Kawerau ā Maki we also carry out predator control in public spaces.
+Our public land projects are ever expanding.
+We work closely with other groups with the goal to meet Pest Free Cornwallis project at Kaitarakihi and continue through Huia onto Little Huia.

-We have sourced a large variety of traps that have been loaned to new trappers, and used to increase our spatial footprint.
-We continue to obtain grants to fund new initiatives, like monitoring bird song and wasp control or expanding the number and variety of traps that we can deploy.
+We source a variety of equipment that is loaned to new trappers, and used to increase our spatial footprint.
+We continue to obtain grants to fund new initiatives, like monitoring bird song, pekapeka (bat) monitoring or expanding the number and variety of traps that we can deploy.

 We are particularly interested in assessment of new trapping and monitoring technology.
 We use the scientific expertise in the group to analyse trapping data and conduct applied research.
-We have surveyed trapping activity in the Huia community using online polling and attend the annual Karamatura Family Farm day where members are available to discuss all manner of predator control and show of a range of equipment available.
+We have surveyed trapping activity in the Huia community using online polling and attend the annual Karamatura Family Farm day and Huia Labour Day Market where members are available to discuss all manner of predator control and show of a range of equipment available.

-As of 2024 the group also runs a free rat trap programme for new members to try and plug the gaps.
-The vision is to see all houses in Huia have a rat trap in their back yard.
+As of 2024 the group also runs a free rat trap programme for new members in Huia and Parau.
+With a current volunteer base of around 60, the vision is to see as many residences in Huia and Parau have at least one rat trap in their back yard.
+If you are local to Huia or Parau get in touch about our programme - [email protected]

-We gratefully acknowledge financial support by Ecomatters, Waitakere Ranges Local Board, Auckland Council, Huia Rangers, Predator Free NZ and the ongoing support of Andrew Stein and Rowena Gilchrist.
+We gratefully acknowledge financial support by Ecomatters, Waitakere Ranges Local Board, Auckland Council, Predator Free NZ and the ongoing support of Andrew Stein and Rowena Gilchrist.

 Check out the data on Trap.NZ https://www.trap.nz/project/1106292/info